putuyoga/privyr-lead/README.md

 ---

-This will allow user to have new webhook ID and make the old ID obsolete.
-The webhook ID is randomly generated to make it hard to guess, so malicious user can't try to attempt to use the webhook.
+It will allow users to have a new webhook ID and make the previous ID obsolete.
+This will be useful for creating webhook for the first time, or when users want to deprecate the old webhook id in case it's being leaked or used maliciously.

 **URL:** `/api/users/:userId/webhook`